 By Simon Irish

 There is growing excitement around the world about the potential of green hydrogen as a major energy carrier in our clean energy transition, and for good reason.
-A kilogram of hydrogen holds more chemical energy that any other fuel and burns cleanly.
+A kilogram of hydrogen holds more chemical energy than any other fuel and burns cleanly.
 This gives hydrogen the potential to be a direct substitute for fossil fuels in myriad fossil fuel applications and moves us further toward net-zero emission goals.

 “Clean hydrogen is key to cleaning up American manufacturing and slashing emissions from carbon-intensive materials like steel and cement while creating good-paying jobs,” U.S. Energy Secretary Jennifer Granholm said in an announcement of new Department of Energy (DOE) programs to accelerate progress and reduce the cost of producing hydrogen.